Alliance Israélite Universelle: Schools

-As a result of the influence of the French-language schools, Judeo-Spanish language acquired many neologisms from French.
+As a result of the influence of the French-language schools, Judaeo-Spanish acquired many neologisms from French.

+Schools by country

 Schools in Israel

 Alliance israélite universelle continues to operate dozens of schools and educational programs in Israel today.
-Historic schools include the Alliance High School in Tel Aviv, Alliance israélite universelle High School in Haifa, René Cassin High School and the Braunshweig Conservative High School in Jerusalem.
-The network also includes the School for the Deaf in Jerusalem, in which deaf students, Jews and Arabs, with various mental and physical disabilities study together.
+Historic schools include the Alliance High School in Tel Aviv, Alliance israélite universelle High School in Haifa, René Cassin High School, and the Braunschweig Conservative High School in Jerusalem.
+The network also includes the School for the Deaf in Jerusalem, in which deaf students, Jews, and Arabs, with various mental and physical disabilities, study together.
 The Mikve Israel Youth Village operates a state high school, a state-religious high school specializing in life and natural sciences, environmental sciences, and biotechnology; and a French-Israeli high school established in 2007 as a joint initiative of the Israeli and French governments.

+Schools in Turkey

+When French-medium schools operated by Alliance israélite universelle opened in the 1860s, the position of Judaeo-Spanish (Ladino) began to weaken in the Ottoman Empire areas.
+Judaeo-Spanish was not used as a language of instruction in any time in history, and was instead acquired though families; therefore Hebrew was perceived as the ethnic instructional language for Jewish people, used for religious reasons, in the empire.
+In time Judaeo-Spanish became perceived as a low status language, so people avoided learning it.

+As time progressed, Judaeo-Spanish language and culture declined, and in 2017 writer Melis Alphan described Judaeo-Spanish as "dying in Turkey".

-Impact on Girls and Women
+Impact on girls and women

-The Alliance Israelite Universelle (AIU) changed and shaped the roles and opportunities for women in North Africa.
-Prior to the establishment of the AIU, primarily girls from wealthy or rabbinical families received an education.
+The Alliance israélite universelle (AIU) changed and shaped the roles and opportunities for women in North Africa.
+Before the establishment of the AIU, primarily girls from wealthy or rabbinical families received an education.
 Literacy and skilled training provided an opportunity for upward social mobility, especially to Jewish girls of underprivileged backgrounds who could not attain an education previously.
-Curricula featured foundational mathematics, such as arithmetic, exposure to European subjects such as European geography and the French language.
+Curricula featured foundational mathematics, such as arithmetic, and exposure to European subjects such as European geography and the French language.
 Additionally, girls received vocational training in fields such as needlework, sewing, bookkeeping, secretarial work, laboratory assistance, and industrial chemistry; this training promoted the economic independence of Jewish women in the region.
-Many North African women were also educated and trained as AIU teachers in France, returning thereafter to their countries of origin in order to teach.
+Many North African women were also educated and trained as AIU teachers in France, returning thereafter to their countries of origin to teach.

 Along with economic change, the AIU changed cultural norms for Jewish girls in the Maghreb as well.
 Primarily, the AIU lobbied to extend the typical marriage age from twelve to fifteen by 1948.
 This changing role of women led to controversy regarding the secularization of Jewish society through Western-style education.